Founder & CEO

-Most recently, Ahmad has been a Managing Director at Morgan Stanley Infrastructure Partners (MSIP), a private equity investment platform with over $10 B in AUM across three funds.
-He is based in Houston, and leads the fund’s global energy infrastructure sector, which is the fund’s largest sector of investment focus.
-Ahmad’s extensive investment experience includes the sourcing and execution of transactions across the energy industry value chain, including oil and gas midstream and related infrastructure, supporting equipment and services, and downstream infrastructure.
+Prior to VC Fuel, Ahmad was most recently a Managing Director at North Haven Infrastructure Partners, a Morgan Stanley-owned private equity investment platform with over $12 B in AUM across three funds.
+He led the fund’s energy infrastructure sector, which is the fund’s largest sector of investment focus.
+Ahmad’s extensive investment experience includes the sourcing and execution of transactions across energy, including oil and gas upstream, midstream and related infrastructure, transition fuels, and renewable energy.

-Prior to joining Morgan Stanley Infrastructure Partners, Ahmad was a Managing Director at BlackRock in the Global Private Equity Group, a direct private equity investment vehicle.
-At BlackRock, he led investments in the energy and industrial sectors, including upstream oil and natural gas, energy services, industrial equipment and support services, and pipelines/infrastructure.
-Prior to this, Ahmad spent over a decade in private equity, operating company, and management consulting roles.
+Prior to joining Morgan Stanley Infrastructure Partners, Ahmad was a Managing Director at BlackRock in the Global Private Equity Group, where he led investments in energy and renewables, Previously, Ahmad spent over a decade in private equity, operating companies, and management consulting roles.

 His most successful experiences were where he was able to focus on putting his operational and managerial leadership skills to work.
-He founded and built a Brazilian sugar cane-to-ethanol production company in 2006, which was sold in 2010 at a substantial return to investors, and helped build an energy and financial services software company which generated a substantial return to investors over a 3.5 year holding period (from 2000 to mid-2003).
+He founded and built a renewable fuels company in 2006, which was sold at a significant premium in 2010.
+In addition, he helped build Altra Energy Technologies, an energy and financial services software company which generated substantial returns to investors when it was sold in 2003 to Sungard Data Systems.